Meadows Advice Centre Meadow Turf Advice & FAQs

 If cutting is required, this can be easily done by folding back the turf and using a sharp knife with a Stanley-type blade to cut from behind, then lay back flat and pull apart.
 If working on a slope, the turf should be pegged to the bank using turf pegs, with a minimum of 3 pegs per turf.

 On completion, the turf should be soaked through immediately after laying.
-Summer installation requires additional irrigation after laying, but an autumn/winter laying and during wetter periods would usually only require irrigation on the day of laying.
+Late spring and summer installation requires additional irrigation after laying, but an autumn/winter laying and during wetter periods would usually only require irrigation on the day of laying.

 Maintenance and After Care